 Creative school districts are building new SACs in high-profile locations that are more accessible to visitors and reflect a contemporary sensibility.
 Instead of hiding at the back of the school campus, these facilities are moving to the foreground, both physically and symbolically.
 For example, the new SAC at Center Grove High School in Greenwood, Indiana, has opened its doors to the public for walking and jogging, and the Superintendent of the district has even personally challenged the community to a “step competition.”

-A recent SAC at Zionsville High School, in Zionsville, Indiana, was designed to provide a dynamic new entrance and pre-function space in support of its varsity gymnasium.
+The SAC at Zionsville High School, in Zionsville, Indiana, was designed to provide a dynamic new entrance and pre-function space in support of its varsity gymnasium.
 Spectators are able to grab game-time food at a café-like concession stand that doubles as a daily dining option for high school students.

 Connections are key

 Another important component of SACs is their connection to the rest of the school.
 Newer designs envision a synergy of public spaces surrounding the SAC: student-led cafés, community service rooms, hospitality suites and more.
-The idea is to have a hot spot where people can gather for specific events, or just spontaneous meet-ups.
+The idea is to have a hot spot where people can gather for specific events or just spontaneous meet-ups.

-Warsaw High School in Warsaw, Indiana, is even plugging a health clinic in to their SAC run by an outside vendor leasing the space.
+Warsaw High School in Warsaw, Indiana, is even plugging a health clinic into their SAC run by an outside vendor leasing the space.
 Rather than trying to keep people out of the building, they’re finding new ways to open their doors to benefit the entire community.

 This is the sort of next-generation thinking that is driving the concept of student activity centers.